NyteshadeXT/PF2e-Vault/8) Adventures/8C - The Star-Touched Grove (D219).md

 - The characters feel a _gravitational pull upward_, as if the red star itself is drawing their souls toward it.
 - Any lingering Far Realm energy from Khirad’s afflictions reactivates for a moment, forcing each hero to make a **Will DC 32** save or experience a _vision_.

+> [!warning]
+> ALL PLAYERS FAIL THIS CHECK.

 ### Vision (shared or individual)
 > [!note]+ Read Aloud
-> You stand upon a world cracked open like an egg.
+> For the briefest of moments you stand upon a world cracked open like an egg.
 Oceans hang in the sky; islands drift through blood-red clouds.
 A vast shadow stirs among the stars, its voice rumbling:
 >
 > _“The Heart beats.
 The Scar awakens.
 The Heavens will bleed.”_
 >